nicholasmfraser/oa_altmetrics_cwts/documentation.md

 ![](documentation_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-PMC clearly contributes a large proportion of Green OA from 2010 to 2017.
+PMC contributes a large proportion of Green OA from 2010 to 2017.
 In 2018 and 2019, no PMC articles are found to contribute to Green OA - notably, no articles are found for these year in the Unpaywall data where the evidence is described as “oa repository (via pmcid lookup)”.
 However, when checking the same articles from 2018 and 2019 directly via the Unpaywall API, PMC *is* included as an evidence source.
 A